-Caitlin Jarrett is a MPH graduate of Imperial College London with five years post graduate experience working with the London School of Hygiene & Tropical Medicine (LSHTM) (Research Fellow).
+Caitlin Jarrett is a MPH graduate of Imperial College London with six years post graduate experience working with the London School of Hygiene & Tropical Medicine (LSHTM) (Research Fellow).
 She completed her undergraduate studies in Australia majoring in Social Anthropology (University of Sydney) and Psychology (Macquarie University).
-Caitlin is now based in Switzerland and is employed as a Project Associate at the Swiss Tropical and Public Health Institute (Basel, Switzerland).
+Caitlin is now based in Switzerland and is employed as a Project Officer/Manager at the Swiss Tropical and Public Health Institute (Basel, Switzerland).

 Caitlin's public health career began in the UK where she worked in mental health as a clinical support worker and research assistant with the National Health Service (NHS) UK.
 She then progressed to a Clinical Studies Officer position with the National Institute for Health Research (Mental Health Research Network), UK, where she supported large-scale research projects in mental health and social care.
 She combined this role with a research position in social marketing at Newcastle University examining barriers to cervical cancer screening among young women.